Government of the Inca Empire: Decimal administration

-Mit'a and mitmaq
+Mit’a and mitma

-While the Inca state exacted taxes in kind—e.g., textiles, grain, wares, etc.-- it also drew upon corvée labor as an important supply of power.
+While the Inca state exacted taxes in kind—e.g., textiles, grain, wares, etc.—it also drew upon corvée labor as an important supply of power.
 The mit'a was a labor tax performed by male heads of households.
 These taxpayers were drafted to build massive public works projects, such as aqueducts, bridges, roads, as well as tampu warehouses.
-A mit'ayuq, "one who carried out mit'a duties", also performed agricultural, extractive (e.g., mining), and artisanal (e.g., working ceramics and metals) labor for the state.
+A mit’ayuq, "one who carried out mit’a duties", also performed agricultural, extractive (e.g., mining), and artisanal (e.g., working ceramics and metals) labor for the state.
 Mit'a was also the basis of military conscription; military units followed the same decimal system of administration as mit'a units.
 Periods of service varied; especially intensive service, such as mining, was kept short to avoid exhaustion.

-Mitmaq, or mitima, on the other hand, was the practice of moving certain ethnic groups around for strategic purposes.
+Mitmas, on the other hand, was the practice of moving certain ethnic groups around for strategic purposes.
 They could be seen as loyal, and therefore transplanted as a garrison colony to help maintain order in a newly conquered province, or, alternatively, be seen as questionably loyal and therefore settled among more loyal populations.
 In certain cases, colonizing mitmaq groups were used to exploit ecozones not seen as efficiently or productively used by native groups.

-Despite moving perhaps hundreds of miles to new homes, mitmaqkuna were still considered members of their original, native group and land for census and mit'a purposes.
+Despite moving perhaps hundreds of miles to new homes, mitmas were still considered members of their original, native group and land for census and mit'a purposes.
 The mitmaqkuna were not the only people resettled in the Inca empire, as the state had innumerable communities relocated to less defensible, more productive land in order to both make agricultural production more efficient and reduce the possibility of revolt.

 Schematic of hierarchy

 Laws

 The Inca state had no separate judiciary or codified set of laws.
-While customs, expectations, and traditional local power holders did much in the way of governing behavior, the state, too, had legal force, such as through tokoyrikoq (lit. "he who sees all"), or inspectors.
+While customs, expectations, and traditional local power holders did much in the way of governing behavior, the state, too, had legal force, such as through tukuy rikuq (lit. "he who sees all"), or inspectors.
 The highest such inspector, typically a blood relation to the Sapa Inca, acted independently of the conventional hierarchy, providing a point of view for the Sapa Inca free of bureaucratic influence.

 Individuals could only be judged by those of higher rank.
 Moreover, ones as one's rank increased, the latitude of behavior granted to them rose as well; punishments for acts by commoners against nobles were far more severe than for those by nobles against commoners.
 And yet there were also legal protections for commoners, despite their unequal legal standing.
 Soldiers who stole food could face capital punishment, as could their captains.
 Abusive or negligent officials likewise faced punishment.
 The sentencing of an individual to death rested only among the highest authorities: provincial governors, the apu of the four suyu, and the Sapa Inca himself.
 The Incas did not have prisons.
 Instead capital punishment was used for offenses including murder, blasphemy, adultery, theft, laziness, second offenses in drunkenness and rebellion.
 Punishment for lesser crimes included blinding and cutting off limbs.